katur/eegi/dbmigration/README.md

 that have occured since the last migration.

-This process of creating a Python object for every single record (~4 million records) is very slow.
+This process of creating a Python object for every single record (~4 million records) is rather slow.
 But it only needs to be run a few times during development of the new database, and then once just prior to the official migration to the new database.
 For this reason, the easy validation it offers was favored over a faster